ponylang/pony-tutorial/expressions/control-structures.md

 The differences between `while` and `repeat` in Pony are:

-1. We always go round the loop at least once with `repeat`, whereas with `while` we may not go round at all.
+1. We always go around the loop at least once with `repeat`, whereas with `while` we may not go round at all.
 1. The termination condition is reversed.

 Suppose we're trying to create something and we want to keep trying until it's good enough: